-In 2017, Jayde Smelcer of Chipley and Elizabeth Varnum of Marianna were named a Coca-Cola Academic Team Gold Scholar.
-They also are members of the All-Florida Academic First Team.
+In 2018, Ann Marie Brown of Hosford was named a Coca Cola Silver Scholar.
+She along with Katie Everett of Marianna, was named to the All-Florida Academic First Team.

-The Chipola College Brain Bowl team has an outstanding record with a record seven straight state titles (2008-2014) in the Florida College System Activities Association Brain Bowl State Tournament.
+The Chipola College Brain Bowl team has an outstanding record with a record eight state titles (2008-2018) in the Florida College System Activities Association Brain Bowl State Tournament.
 The team also has won the NAQT Community College National Championship Tournament numerous times, and has finished as the top two-year college in the National Academic Quiz Tournament (NAQT) Four-Year College Tournament.
-Chipola's 2016-2017 Brain Bowl Team finished second at the 2017 Community College National Championship in Minneapolis.
+Chipola's 2017-2018 Brain Bowl Team finished fourth in the 2018 Community College National Championship in Chicago.